lkiesow/leihs-wiki/leihs-Developer-Guide.md

 You'll need to setup your config/database.yml file

 You'll need to have gettext installed.
+On Debian GNU/Linux, this is:

+    # apt-get install gettext

-If you have [Homebrew](http://brew.sh/) installed, do the following:
+On Mac OS X, if you have [Homebrew](http://brew.sh/) installed, do the following:

     $ brew install gettext
     $ brew link gettext --force # At the time of this writing, gettext is 'keg only' so it needs to be manually linked